Oil Posts a Third Consecutive Weekly Loss as Demand Uncertainty Lingers

 According to a Goldman Sachs survey at their Global Macro Conference, ‘U.S. – China tensions’ was the most concerning factor to many investors this year.
 Escalated tensions between the U.S. and China could potentially reduce demand due to trade barriers and slower economic growth.

 Russian Supply.
 (Bullish, Surprise) The Russian invasion of Ukraine has not yet resulted in a major shortage of oil on the market.
+Doubts about Russia's commitment to maintaining a 0.5 MMBbl/d output cut until the end of the year have weighed on crude prices.
+Nonetheless, Russian Deputy PM Novak verified adherence, asserting that the rise in tanker exports does not significantly counterbalance the decrease in pipeline deliveries.
 Russia's total petroleum exports are estimated to be around 7 MMBbl/d, and the absence of even a portion of this supply, given that Russia is the world's third-largest supplier of oil, would be a significant influence in driving up prices.
 China and India remain to be the biggest buyers of Russian crude.
 The sanctions and price cap are estimated to risk 0.5 to 1.5 MMBbl/d of Russian oil production.
 Additionally, the ban on Russian fuel exports came into effect on February 5.
 However, there is little corroborating data yet to show Russian supply loss.
-Russia’s resilience to Western sanctions might become less bullish in 2023 if Russian crude exports remain steady.

 Higher global energy prices might increase the potential for an economic slowdown.
 Macroeconomic uncertainties could pressure oil demand and, therefore, oil prices in 2023.
 According to the EIA, U.S. real GDP declined by 2.8% in 2020, and they estimate U.S. GDP increased by 5.9% in 2021.
-They estimate GDP has risen by 2.1% in 2022 and are forecasting it would fall by 0.9% in 2023.
+They estimate GDP has risen by 2.1% in 2022 and are forecasting it would fall by 1.1% in 2023.
 While that doesn't sound all too bad, the main takeaway is that crude oil demand growth would likely slow with GDP, and if supply growth outpaces demand growth, then you would find yourself in a structurally weaker market.
-U.S. CPI, an indicator of household goods inflation, showed the annual inflation rate fell for the seventh consecutive month to 6.0% from 6.4%, its lowest level in more than a year.
-Fed Chair Jerome Powell advised that further tightening may be in store following Wednesday’s 25 basis-point interest rate hike and added that rates won’t be cut this year.
+U.S. CPI, an indicator of household goods inflation, showed the annual inflation rate fell for the ninth consecutive month to 5.0% from February's 6.0%.

 China Growth.
 (Bullish, Surprise) China's oil demand has been severely affected in 2022 by strict COVID-19 control measures.
 Reduced mobility has hindered economic activity and, therefore, consumption.
 China eased its Covid restrictions in early December 2022 and announced a slew of economic measures to boost its economy.
 When the country completely emerges from the lockdowns, its oil demand is expected to rise, putting extra strain on a market that has already tightened dramatically since Russia invaded Ukraine.
 Chinese oil consumption is expected to hit a record high this year.
 According to the IEA, Chinese demand will increase by 0.9 MMBbl/d in 2023.
 China’s demand is important as it is nearly half of the global demand growth in 2023, which the market expects to grow anywhere from 1.7 to 2.1 MMBbl/d.
-China's manufacturing activity expanded at the fastest pace in more than a decade in February, signaling a further recovery in Chinese demand.
+China's manufacturing PMI missed expectations in April, yet the nation's seaborne crude oil imports hit a two-year peak last month.
+Additionally, air travel during China's Labor Day holiday surpassed pre-pandemic levels, providing a ray of optimism for the oil market in the face of wider demand worries.

-USD.
-(Bearish, Priced In) The U.S. dollar's value surged to its highest in nearly three months last week before weakening relatively and surging again at the end of this week.
-The movement in DXY was one of the bearish factors affecting crude prices this week.
-A strong dollar can cause foreign buyers of dollar-denominated commodities to pay more for the same amount of goods.
-Fed Chairman Jerome Powell provided hawkish guidance and reiterated that the bank might raise interest rates more than expected, but he said that a decision hadn’t been taken for the March meeting.
+USD/Fed (Bearish, Priced In) The U.S. dollar has weakened relative to its recent highs.
+The movement in DXY was one of the bullish factors affecting crude prices this week.
+A weak dollar can cause foreign buyers of dollar-denominated commodities to pay less for the same amount of goods.
+Fed Chair Jerome Powell hinted at a potential pause in rate hikes following last week's 25 basis-point interest rate hike.

 Non-OPEC Production.
 (Bearish, Surprise) Many prominent research groups (EIA, IEA, OPEC) think non-OPEC production, dominated by the U.S., will increase in 2023.
 If these forecasts come to fruition, it would have a slightly bearish impact on oil prices if the market were otherwise well-supplied.
 EIA forecasts the 2023 non-OPEC production to increase by 0.5 MMBbl/d.